echopen/echopen_prototyping/stable/guide_hardware.md

 A [list of supplies by supplier has been prepared](https://github.com/echopen/PRJ-medtec_kit/tree/master/electronic/miscellaneous/general_BOM).

 For the BOM, note that the Farnell BOM is only for a laboratory power supply if needed.
-Moreover, the hackspark BOM is for "basic" fournitures \(for soldering\), and for sockets \(needed for the kit\), therefore it is mainly for showing what can be bought in the closest electronic store.
+Moreover, the hackspark BOM is for "basic" fournitures \(for soldering\), and for sockets \(needed for the kit\), therefore it is mainly for showing what can be bought in the closest electronics store.

 ## PCB soldering guide

 For building all the daughter boards we use PCB made by echopen.
 All components corresponding to each daughter are listed on the BOM \(csv file\) in our [github](https://github.com/echopen/PRJ-medtec_kit/tree/master/electronic/daughter_boards).
-ID of the component are drawned on the PCB, acronym are:
+The IDs of each component are drawned on the PCB, acronyms are:

 * R for resistors
 * C for capacitors
 * D for diodes
 * Q for transistors
 * P for connectors
-* U for inttegrated circuits
+* U for integrated circuits

 ### Resistors

 Resistors can be placed on any direction.
-On a PCB the inscription is as follow:
+On a PCB the inscription is as follows:

 ![](./guide_hardware/1_PCB/R_PCB.jpg)